 Let’s put it this way: You have 150 employees managing your travel business with Excel.
 With a tour operator system, you will have 75 employees doing the same amount of work.
 This is only to show you the idea of how this speeds up your work and empowers the efficiency.
 In other words, the business operations module within the software improves both productivity and profitability.

-3. Neverending numbers and the complexity of usage
+3. Complexity of usage

 Only basic tasks are familiar in Excel.
 More advanced features require time and experience to be properly mastered.
 An Excel spreadsheet is basically a blank slate which you can store financial figures on.
 You need to type in every number one by one (or click copy-paste over and over again) and use different calculations to create the figures you want totally.
 An automated tour operator system takes the guesswork out because you don’t need formulas running through your head.

-4. Missing crucial reports that a tour operator system has out-of-the-box
+4. Missing crucial reports

 A place where you can review all transactions that have been done or changed by your employees simply doesn’t exist!
 The profits, losses, margins, invoiced amounts, etc. are spread in hundreds of excel files, not giving you an overview of how your travel company is doing.
 With a tour operator system, it’s possible to get all reports out-of-the-box (manage money, budgets, free seats, track invoices and payments, customers, partners, suppliers, create and send documents, itineraries and monitor employees’ efficiency).
 For example, how can you reward someone or see if the person is having problems doing their work if you don’t have an overview of what they do?
 You can’t.